OscarBarnes/World_Layoffs_Project/README.md

-This Repository will hold all of the code and queries from ortfolio projects I create.
+This Repository will hold all of the code and queries from portfolio projects I create.